Fishing sinker: Types

-A large variety of sinkers exist which are used depending on the fish being pursued, the environment, the current and personal preference.
+A large variety of sinkers exist, whose specific use depends on the fish pursued, the environment, the current, and personal preference.

 Pyramid sinkers

 Pyramid sinkers are shaped like a pyramid and are used when it is desirable to anchor on the bottom of water bodies.
 They are attached to the terminal end of fishing line by loops of brass.

 Barrel or egg sinkers

 Barrel or egg sinkers are rounded and often bead-like with a narrow hole through which fishing line is threaded.
 These sinkers are desirable on rock or debris covered substrates.

 Split-shot sinkers

 Split-shot sinkers are small and round with a split cutting halfway through the sinker.
 The split can be placed on a piece of fishing line and then crimped closed.
 This feature makes adding and removing the weights easy and quick.

 Bullet sinkers

 Bullet sinkers are bullet-shaped and used widely on largemouth bass fishing for rigging plastic worms "Texas-style".